conan-io/docs/extending/hooks.rst

 attribute_checker
 +++++++++++++++++

-This hook is shipped together with the Conan client and its functionality is warning when recipes do not contain some metadata attributes.
+This hook is shipped together with the Conan client and it warns the user when recipes do not contain some metadata attributes.

 .. code-block:: python
    :caption: *attribute_checker.py*